stevin-wilson/PrositePatternsToPythonRegex/README.md

-# PrositePatternsToPythonRegex
+# PrositePatternsToPythonRegex [MIT License]

-Convert Prosite Patterns from .dat file to be compatible with Python re module
+Convert Prosite Patterns from prosite.dat file or web interface to be compatible with Python re module

+prosite.dat was obtained from ftp://ftp.expasy.org/databases/prosite [Downloaded November 27,2019]